Hard2bit

 Why it matters

 For a CISO, exposure is an operational risk metric.
 A vulnerability affecting only an internal server with restricted access is 'low exposure'.
 The same vulnerability on an internet-facing server without protection is 'high exposure'.
 Risk = probability * impact.
 Exposure increases probability.
 Reducing exposure is architectural change: segregate sensitive systems, implement firewall, require VPN, encrypt data, restrict access.
 It is also detective: continuous scans (CSPM, credential scans) identify new exposures quickly.
-An API credential leaked to GitHub is immediate exposure: you revoke it in minutes.
+An API credential leaked to a public code repository is immediate exposure: you revoke it in minutes.
 A credential exposed and discovered 6 months later is a breach.
 The difference is rapid exposure detection.

 Key points

 Exposure is not always obviously visible.
-A public S3 bucket is evident.
+A public object-storage bucket is evident.
 A credential in code in a private repository seems hidden, but if someone has repository access, the credential is exposed.
 Legitimate access is also part of the attack surface.

 Reducing exposure does not always require patches or technical changes.
 Network segregation (firewall, VPC, private subnet) reduces exposure.
 A server behind a firewall with a CVSS 9 vulnerability is less exposed than an internet-facing server with CVSS 2 with no defence.